go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 ## Task (`task`)

-Task queue configuration has been moved to `queue.task` however, the below configuration values are kept for backwards compatibility:
+Task queue configuration has been moved to `queue.task`.
+However, the below configuration values are kept for backwards compatibility:

 - `QUEUE_TYPE`: **channel**: Task queue type, could be `channel` or `redis`.
 - `QUEUE_LENGTH`: **1000**: Task queue length, available only when `QUEUE_TYPE` is `channel`.